mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

   return "Hello World!";
 }).RequireAuthorization();
 ```

 They both do the same thing, however the 'fluent syntax' feels more natural in the minimal API case.

 ## The return of the missing Startup.cs file
-Next, let's see if we can bring back something like a Startup.cs file.
+Next, let's see if we can bring back our old friend the `Startup.cs` file.
 Minimal API structure has the potential to get messy and bloated if you put everything in a single file.

 There must be a way that we can organize this better.
 I'll begin by adding a new class called `Startup.cs` to the project.